What is social impact storytelling?

 Read More: Demystifying Social Impact Management

 While impact experiments focus on actual stakeholder feedback, organizations should often focus on other evidence.
-While everyone's situation may be unique, you may want to consider following different options.
+While everyone's situation may be unique, but you may consider following different options.

 - External Research